oracle/fmw-kubernetes/OracleAccessManagement/kubernetes/create-access-domain/domain-home-on-pv/common/readme.txt

 # The name space where OAM servers are created
 OAM_NAMESPACE=accessns

-# Define the INGRESS CONTROLLER used. typical values are voyager/nginx
+# Define the INGRESS CONTROLLER used. typical value is nginx
 INGRESS=nginx

 # Define the INGRESS CONTROLLER name used during installation.